 A young couple living in a Connecticut suburb during the mid-1950s struggle to come to terms with their personal problems while trying to raise their two children.
 Based on a novel by Richard Yates.

-A barren soundstage is stylishly utilized to create a minimalist small-town setting in which a mysterious woman named Grace hides from the criminals who pursue her.
+A mysterious woman named Grace hides in a small mountain town from criminals who pursue her.
 The town is two-faced and offers to harbor Grace as long as she can make it worth their effort, so Grace works hard under the employ of various townspeople to win their favor.
 Tensions flare, however, and Grace's status as a helpless outsider provokes vicious contempt and abuse from the citizens of Dogville.

 A young mouse named Fievel and his family decide to migrate to America, a "land without cats," at the turn of the 20th century.
 But somehow, Fievel ends up in the New World alone and must fend off not only the felines he never thought he'd have to deal with again but also the loneliness of being away from home.

 True story of the undersized Depression-era racehorse whose victories lifted not only the spirits of the team behind it but also those of their nation.

 An urgent phone call pulls a Yale Law student back to his Ohio hometown, where he reflects on three generations of family history and his own future.